typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

 ## Step 3: Create Lambda Execution Role

-Now let's create a "Lambda Execution Role" i.e give permission for your function, head over to IAM Roles section and create a new role with three main permissions:
+Now let's create a "Lambda Execution Role" i.e give permission for your function to access the resources it needs to.

+Head over to the IAM Roles section in the AWS Console and create a new IAM role with three main permissions:

 * AmazonDynamoDBFullAccess
 * AmazonDynamoDBFullAccesswithDataPipeline